 After a decade of denial, the United Nations Office of Drugs and Crime has finally shown Afghan narcotics trafficking into the United States on their yearly report, the World Drug Report.
-As discussed previously on this site, previous iterations of this report were used by the media to draw the conclusion that all illicit opioids consumed in the US were of Latin American origin.
+As discussed previously on this site, preceding iterations of this report were used by the media to draw the conclusion that all illicit opioids consumed in the US were of Latin American origin.
 This was patently false.
-The UN’s own reports has clearly shown that Afghanistan was supplying 90-98% of the world’s opium since 2001 while countries like Colombia, Peru, Guatemala, Honduras and Mexico combine to produce very little opium.
+The UN’s own reports have clearly shown that Afghanistan was supplying 90-98% of the world’s opium since 2001 while countries like Colombia, Peru, Guatemala, Honduras and Mexico combine to produce very little opium.

 Additionally, any Latin American opium was usually converted into “Black Tar” heroin in Mexican and Central American labs.
-Black Tar heroin is a less-refined product that the light-colored crystalline substance capable of being produced in Eastern European and Southwest Asian laboratories.
+Black Tar heroin is a less-refined product than the light-colored crystalline substance capable of being produced in Eastern European and Southwest Asian laboratories.
 Even two years ago, Latin American heroin had not been able to meet the refinement levels of it’s Afghan counterpart.

 Source: Insight Crime

 “To take control of the US East Coast market, it changed its product to satisfy local consumers who never used coffee-colored or black heroin, which is what is traditionally produced in Mexico,” the DEA agent said.